OpenNebula/website/content/software/installation_process/manual_installation/front_end_installation.md

 ## Step 6.
 Verifying the Installation

-After OpenNebula is started for the first time, you should check that the commands can connect to the OpenNebula daemon.
+After OpenNebula is started for the first time, you should check that the commands can connect to the OpenNebula Daemon.
 You can do this in the Linux CLI or the graphical user interface Sunstone.

 ### Linux CLI